 David Coltart, legal secretary for the opposition Movement for Democratic Change and a prominent lawyer in Matabeleland, said the attack was organised by Comrade Jesus, a notorious leader of farm invasions who had been brought into the area.
 Most of the assailants were from the majority Shona tribe.

 The local people are Ndebele speakers with a deep loathing for Mr Mugabe's government.
 Local farmers suspect that shock troops of the ruling Zanu-PF party are being brought into the area to cause renewed unrest.
 Mr Olds was alone in the farmhouse when he was attacked as he had evacuated his family to Bulawayo after being warned that he was a likely target for the mob of between 100 and 300 supposed war veterans who had been bused into Matabeleland.
-He leaves a widow, and two children, Angus, 14, and Martine, 17.
-Kathy Olds, who was disabled by childhood polio, had been looking forward to their 25th wedding anniversary.

 An ambulance treated two of his assailants for shotgun wounds to the legs and the medical crew confirmed that their patients were from the Shona tribe.